miltontan/miltontan.github.io/_pages/research.md

 ## Taxonomy of Fishes
 ![image-center](/assets/images/greedoi_lateral.png){: .align-center}
 Many species remain unknown to science.
 For scientists to understand how biodiversity arose and the evolution of biodiversity, we must understand what is out there.
 Furthermore, the classification of these species provides the foundation for the understanding of the diversity of species.
 I have helped describe numerous new species of catfishes from South America.
 Pictured is a new species that we described, <i>Peckoltia greedoi</i>, photo by Jonathan Armbruster.
-I have also contributed to the classification of members of the Order Cypriniformes.
+I have also contributed to the classification of species that are part of the Order Cypriniformes.

 ### Relevant Publications